valenbg1/bestimage/README.md

 # bestimage
-Selects the best image file from a folder, based on size and aligment.
+Simple C# Windows Forms applications that selects the best image file from a folder, based on size and aligment.